trapexit/mergerfs/mkdocs/docs/faq/compatibility_and_integration.md

 [Primarily Linux.](../setup/installation.md) FreeBSD is casually supported but not well tested.

-With FreeBSD certain Linux functions and FUSE features are not supported.
-In many cases the absense will not be noticed however performance may be impacted due to a core mergerfs design decision relying on a Linux feature.
+With FreeBSD certain Linux functions and FUSE features [are not supported.](../known_issues_bugs.md#freebsd-version) In many cases the absence will not be noticed however more advanced features will not be available.

-Linux allows individual threads to change credentials whereas [FreeBSD does not](https://wiki.freebsd.org/Per-Thread%20Credentials).
-As a result mergerfs must use a lock to ensure critical sections which need to change credentials are safeguarded.
-This will limit throughput on systems where requests to mergerfs come from multiple user identities.

 ### Why not support MacOS?